Pediatric Population Health Initiative

 Workgroup Co-chairs: Monica Kodakandla, MD; Heidi McPherson, MPH

 This workgroup aims to improve care coordination and access to community resources.
-The Health Equity Collective, through the UTHealth Houston School of Public Health, is the main driver of this work.
+The Center for Healthy Communities (external link), through the School of Public Health at UTHealth Houston, is the main driver of this work.

 This workgroup aims to improve health outcomes among children through strategies and interventions focused on nutrition.

-Partners include Brighter Bites and UT Physicians Produce Rx Program.
+Partners include Brighter Bites (external link) and UT Physicians Produce Rx Program (external link).

 Led by Injury Prevention and Outreach Education Coordinator Marisol Nieves, LCSW